Y SEGURIDAD SOCIAL

 Statistics, Budgets and Studies

-The use of keyboard shortcuts depends on which browser you are using.
-The most commonly used browsers use the following key combinations:
+The use of keyboard shortcuts depends on the browser being used.
+The most popular browsers use the following key combinations:

 Internet Explorer: ALT + shortcut; and then press ENTER